evanwporter/ribbon-synapse/raphael.md

 1) **Models calcium channels and vesicles**: Randomly distributes channel and vesicle according to some shape (ie: `uniform ring`)

 This is important for modeling and visualizing.
-See below
+See below.

 2) **Calculate Rate of Release of Neurotransmitters**: Uses Hill-Langmuir equation based on calcium concentration